-The Great Northern Highway is the only sealed road between the Port of Broome and the Port of Wydham on the National Land Transport Network linking Perth with Darwin in the Northern Territory.
+The Great Northern Highway is the only sealed road between the Port of Broome and the Port of Wyndham on the National Land Transport Network linking Perth with Darwin in the Northern Territory.

-The project will replace the existing low-level single lane Bow River Bridge on the Great Northern Highway with a new 2-lane high-level bridge.
-The project will also include sealing the two lane road to appropriate standards on an improved road alignment, high-level road embankments, rock guide banks at bridge abutments and a new rest area for heavy vehicles.
+The project replaced the low-level single lane Bow River Bridge on the Great Northern Highway with a new 2-lane high-level bridge.
+The project also included sealing the two lane road to appropriate standards on an improved road alignment, high-level road embankments, rock guide banks at bridge abutments and a new rest area for heavy vehicles.

-The Bridge currently experiences regular flooding during the wet season, and the current approaches and bridge-width raise safety concerns.
+The bridge used to experience regular flooding during the wet season, with the approaches and the bridge width raising safety concerns.

-The Australian Government has committed up to $30.79 million towards this $38.49 million project.
+The Australian Government provided $18.6 million towards this $23.2 million project.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional